 CCUS hubs aim to accelerate industrial decarbonization by creating infrastructure to transport and store multiple sources of CO2 at scale, and in a safe, permanent and environmentally responsible way.

-The CCUS Hub is designed to support policy-makers, potential hub developers and emitters interested in setting up a CCUS hub by sharing learnings from the most advanced hubs and identifying new ones.
+This CCUS Hub platform is designed to support policy-makers, potential hub developers and emitters interested in setting up a CCUS hub by sharing learnings from the most advanced hubs and identifying new ones.

 The CCUS Hub was created by OGCI and draws on the knowledge and support of many partners.
 We hope that it will become a place for everyone involved in setting up CCUS hubs to meet, learn and share knowledge.

 The CCUS Hub Search is an interactive map tool, developed by BCG and OGCI.
 It identifies 279 potential CCUS hubs in 56 countries.
 It matches clusters of CO2 sources from a range of emitting industries with possible storage locations.
 It defines possible and optimal hub areas, based on estimates of cost per tonne.
 The tool is designed as a starting point for political decision-makers, industrial emitters and potential hub developers who want an overview of the potential viable CCUS hubs in their country, region or sector.

 The Playbook content was researched and written by an independent consultant, Valence Solutions, commissioned by OGCI and completely updated in March 2023.
-It is based on in-depth interviews with hub developers, transport & storage operators, regulators and emitters in the more advanced hubs supported by OGCI as part of its KickStarter initiative.
-This content is structured as a detailed Q&A and can be downloaded in whole or part as a pdf.
+It is based on in-depth interviews with hub developers, transport and storage operators, regulators and emitters in the more advanced hubs supported by OGCI as part of its KickStarter initiative.
+This content is structured as a detailed Q&A and can be downloaded in whole as a pdf.

 Hubs in Action: profiles of CCUS hubs currently in development, with a description and key information on participants, storage capacity and type, as well as planned starting dates.
-OGCI member companies are now actively involved in around 25 emerging hubs and there are over 40 hubs globally in planning or in the works.
+OGCI member companies are now actively involved in almost 40 emerging hubs and there are twice as many in development.
 If there’s a hub you want to see profiled, let us know!